fdformula/MathlyLua/README.md

 ## Where to place the downloaded files?

+The files may be placed in either

-### 1. In either the folder of your Lua code files to run/test or
+### 1. the folder of your Lua script files to run/test or

 ### 2. (Windows) the folder, e.g., c:/cygwin/bin/, which contains the command, `lua.exe`:
      ...